Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental details

 \subsection{Integration of molecular spin qubits}

-The samples of molecular spins used in this work are mixtures of the organic free radical PTMr,\cite{Armet1987,Dai2018} whose molecular structure is shown in Fig. \ref{fig:setup}a, and of a polystyrene (PS) polymeric matrix, with relative PTMr weight concentrations (w/w) ranging from $0.01$ to $5$ \%.
-The radical was synthesized using methods reported elsewhere.\cite{Schafter2023} The PTMr and polymeric mixtures were done by heating for $1$ hour chlorobenzene solutions of each of them at 80ºC before mixing for good solubility.
-Then, $0.1 \mu$L or $1 \mu$L was transferred onto, respectively, low-inductance and high- inductance LERs with a micropipette.
-After the evaporation of the solvent, the drops left PTMr/polymer layers covering the LER surface, as shown in Fig. \ref{fig:LERs}a, with a number of spins determined by the volume transferred and by the solution concentration.
+The samples of molecular spins used in this work consist of the organic free radical PTMr \cite{Armet1987,Dai2018}, whose molecular structure is shown in Fig. \ref{fig:setup}a, diluted into a polystyrene (PS) polymeric matrix, with relative PTMr weight concentrations (w/w) ranging from $0.01$ to $5$ \%.
+The radical was synthesized using methods reported elsewhere \cite{Schafter2023}.
+The PTMr and polystyrene solutions were prepared separately in chlorobenzene, stirring for $1$ hour at $80$ºC before mixing to ensure a proper solubility.
+The radical samples were prepared, deposited with a micropipette and left to dry onto the LERs under red light, due to the photosensitivity of the radical in a liquid medium.
+The transferred volumes were $0.1 \mu$L for low-inductance LERs and $1 \mu$L for high-inductance LERs.
+After the evaporation of the solvent, the drops leave PTMr/polymer layers that are stable under ambient light and which cover the LER surface, as shown in Fig. \ref{fig:LERs}a, with a number of spins determined by the volume transferred and by the solution concentration.